dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

           }
 ````

 If the answer is "YES", then please edit (nano/pico/vi/vim) your composer.json and only remove (if present) the following entry.
 If there is a "drupal/core" entry, and the only one present is the following you can delete the whole "drupal/core" key.
-If you have other "drupal/core" entries, only delete the one with key "https://www.drupal.org/project/drupal/issues/3364109". make sure your composer.json IS STILL VALID JSON after your change and save it.
+If you have other "drupal/core" entries, only delete the one with key "https://www.drupal.org/project/drupal/issues/3364109".
+Make sure your composer.json IS STILL VALID JSON after your change and save it.

 ```json
 "patches": {